 An overview of admission and eligibility requirements for KU's professional master's degree in athletic training.

-To enter KU's professional master's degree program in athletic training, you will need to meet the following admission requirements.
+To enter KU's master's degree program in athletic training, you will need to meet the following admission requirements.

 Undergraduate Degree and GPA

 A bachelor's degree from a regionally accredited institution must be completed prior to the start of the program.
-The degree may be in any field but include all classes listed in the prerequisite courses section below.
+The degree may be in any field but must include all classes listed in the prerequisite courses section below.
 Degrees earned outside the United States must be evaluated for equivalency.

 An overall and prerequisite grade point average of 3.0 (on a 4.0 scale) is required to be eligible for this program.
 In addition, official student transcripts must document an individual course grade of no less than "C" on each prerequisite course.